To get the latest and most quality design resources!

 Because of sound copyright protection and iOS’ closure, the resolutions of the software has only a few fixed kinds, making it relatively easy to develop.
 Therefore, there tends to be a lot of good original applications in the App Store.

-When there is no jailbreak, iOS system is a very secure with a relatively low chance of being hacked.
+When there is no jailbreak, the iOS system is very secure with a relatively low chance of being hacked.

 However, the same is true for the disadvantages, despite the things iOS does better than Android.

 If you want to put a picture, a piece of music, a video inside your cell phone, the Android system can be as easy as a U disk, but when it comes to the iOS system, you must use iTunes.
 Itunes used to be repeatedly regarded by users as Apple's most failed product because to learn to use it is not an easy task and requires a long period of time to adapt to it.
 What’s more, it has a feature called "sync," which is a good tool if you can master it; if not, you may be tormented by it.
 It often happens that users clean all of their own documents because of misuse.

 Many people are talking about iOS’ background function because iOS does not run in the background.
 Many users of the iPhone are accustomed to exit applications by pressing the "Home" key to return directly to the home page.
 Then where do those applications go?
 Double-click the "Home" button, and you can see the list of applications you just opened.